 Biscayne National Park, south of Miami, preserves a variety of ecosystems, including Biscayne Bay and its offshore reefs.
 For a glimpse of the diverse wildlife, take a trip to the national park for Family Fun Fest on the second Sunday of the month from December through April.
 At free interactive activity stations, children learn about different aspects of the park's resources and earn a special button at the end of the day.

-The New World Center's ExoStage -- equipped with an outdoor projection wall stretching over 7,000 square feet -- plays features on Wednesday nights.
-The 2017 lineup includes newer releases such as "Zootopia," as well as modern classics such as "Rudy" and occasional older fare such as "A Raisin in the Sun."
+The New World Center's ExoStage — equipped with an outdoor projection wall stretching over 7,000 square feet — plays features on Wednesday nights.
+The fall 2018 lineup includes newer releases such as "Isle of Dogs," as well as modern classics such as "Big" and occasional older fare such as "Mary Poppins."
 People bring blankets, food, and sometimes dogs to enjoy an evening of cinema in the park.

 Learn about the oldest inhabited neighborhood of Miami on a free bicycle tour on the second and fourth Saturday morning of every month.
 Led by Royal Palm Tours of Miami, the route takes visitors on a scenic, educational ride through Coconut Grove.
-A local restaurant provides free parking, although Citi Bike rentals cost about $14.
+A local restaurant provides free parking, although Citi Bike rentals start at $15.

 ENJOY HAPPY HOUR

 Miami’s lush tropical climate makes for an amazingly diverse variety of plant life, and touring the Miami Beach Botanical Garden will bring that home for visitors with areas featuring native plants, orchids, and edible produce.
 The garden is open from 9 a.m. to 5 p.m.
 Tuesday through Sunday, and admission is free.